leloykun/booking-demand-prediction/README.md

 - tensorflow==2.0.0-alpha0

 ## Instructions
-NOTE: You only need to run 10 - Final Solution - Booking Demand Prediction.ipynb.
+NOTE: You only need to run `10 - Final Solution - Booking Demand Prediction.ipynb`.
 The other notebooks just explain the methodology behind the solution.

 ### Install the necessary libraries
 ```{bash}